elisee/deathroulette-rebirth/README.md

-# Spelunky HD for the Death Roulette
+# The Binding of Isaac Rebirth for the Death Roulette

 You can use this repository as a base to set up more games for the Death Roulette.